songololo/aiovectortiler/docs/install.md

 serve_tiles(server_configs, layer_recipes, host, port)
 ```
-Then run from the command line per usual: `python example_python_script.py`
+Such a script would be run from the command line, e.g.: `python example_python_script.py`

 ## Installation using docker